joerx/browserify-fu/Readme.md

 ## v0.8 Gulp

-Tools like Gulp or Grunt and popular choices for build systems in the JS world.
-A custom script could do the job in a simple project, but build system can add structure and useful tools for more complex installments.
+Tools like Gulp or Grunt are popular choices for build systems in the JS world.
+A custom script could do the job in a simple project, but a build system can add structure and useful tools for more complex installments.

-- Gulp works on streams wrapped into [vinyl objects or so](see https://medium.com/@contrahacks/gulp-3828e8126466)
+- Gulp works on streams wrapped into [vinyl objects or so](https://medium.com/@contrahacks/gulp-3828e8126466)
 - Need some extra haggling with vinyl, buffers, etc. to get things to work, see `Gulpfile.js`
 - As a bonus, we get source maps all the way to the original files, even for minified code
-- CLI: `gulp build`, watch is not implemented here [but possible](https://gist.github.com/danharper/3ca2273125f500429945)
+- CLI: `gulp build`, watch is not implemented here [but doable](https://gist.github.com/danharper/3ca2273125f500429945)